elifesciences/civinky-service/README.md

 ## Testing

+Some simple tests are included.
+To run the tests, first follow the installation instructions and then execute `npm test` from the project root.

+## Contributing

+PRs are very welcome.
+Feel free to open an issue to discuss any improvements first if that would be helpful.

-Some simple tests are included and can be run from the download directory with `npm test`.
-Please ensure all tests are passing before submitting PRs and write new tests as appropriate.
+Please ensure all tests are passing and don't forget to write new tests as appropriate for any new functionality before submitting PRs.

 ## Credits